-Ideas (4): A main idea is distinct and is developed through vivid and relevant details: The writer acknowledges positive and negative aspects of requiring volunteer work for high school graduation, but then argues that the "the positive outcomes heavily outweigh the negative."
-This main idea is developed through vivid and relevant details ("it is a capitol idea...it can assist with job hunts or more education...can also inspire young teens to pursue a career...).

-Organization (4): The writing is skillfully organized with skillful use of varied transitions: There is a solid introduction followed by skillfully organized paragraphs and a concluding paragraph.
+- Ideas (4): A main idea is distinct and is developed through vivid and relevant details: The writer acknowledges positive and negative aspects of requiring volunteer work for high school graduation, but then argues that the "the positive outcomes heavily outweigh the negative."
+This main idea is developed through vivid and relevant details ("it is a capitol idea...it can assist with job hunts or more education...can also inspire young teens to pursue a career...). - Organization (4): The writing is skillfully organized with skillful use of varied transitions: There is a solid introduction followed by skillfully organized paragraphs and a concluding paragraph.
 Internal organization is also skillful throughout with topic sentences being supported by relevant details.
-Transitions within and between paragraphs are skillfully used ("Despite all of the previously listed negative outcomes of the volunteer work, I still think it is a capitol idea.").

-Language Use (4): Language use contributes to vivid and skillful writing: "A lot of High School students don't know what they will do when they graduate, and by doing mandatory jobs in order to graduate, they could find their niche, and discover what they're really good at and actually enjoy."

-Conventions (4): The writing consistently demonstrates correct use of a variety of conventions.
+Transitions within and between paragraphs are skillfully used ("Despite all of the previously listed negative outcomes of the volunteer work, I still think it is a capitol idea."). - Language Use (4): Language use contributes to vivid and skillful writing: "A lot of High School students don't know what they will do when they graduate, and by doing mandatory jobs in order to graduate, they could find their niche, and discover what they're really good at and actually enjoy." - Conventions (4): The writing consistently demonstrates correct use of a variety of conventions.

-Day 1 | Page 17 and society.
-There will abe numerous names of buisnesses and events to add on to Resumes and college applications.
-Even if hourse the unpaid work doesn't bless and feel like anything more than a compulsory task, in the future it can come back add assist with job hunts or more education.
-La Certain volunteer work can also inspire young teens to pursue a career in that type of job, although maybe a little less uppaid.
-A lot of High School students don't know what they will do when they graduate, and by doing mandatory jobs in order to graduate, they could find their niche, and wally discover what they're really good at and actually enjoy.
-4-So, yes, I definitely think required volunteer work is a magneticent idea.
+Day 1 | Page 17 2/2 and society.
+There will be numerous names of buisnesses and events to add on to Resumes and college applications.
+Stateven if france the unpaid work doesn't Merradol feel like anything more than a compulsory task, in the future it can come back add assist with job hunts or more education.
+4 Certain volunteer work can also inspire young teens to pursue a career in that type of job, although maybe a little less uppaid.
+A lot of High School students don't know what they will do when they graduate, and by doing mandatory jobs in order to graduate, they could find they niche, and really discover what they're really good at and actually enjoy.
+Soyyes, I definitely think required volunteer work is a magneficent idea.
 In a few years when I have to complete hours of work, I probably will think it's a horrid idea created by sadists who like to watch pathetic teens suffer.
-Hower 1911 think further into the future, and the assistance those volunteer hours will be giving me, I hope I'll intelligent enough to realize those alleged sodists will actually doing me a kindness and a service.
+How 19/10/14 if I think further into the future, and the hope and those volunteer hours will be giving me, I hope I'll intelligent enough to realize those alleged sodists will actually doing me a kindness and a service.